andrea-soto/GCD_Assignment/ReadMe.md

 1. A script file called 'run_Analysis.R' which contains the code that performs the analysis
 2. A data file called 'tidyData.txt' which contains the tidy data set as described in Point 5 of the Assignment
-3. A data file called 'dataSet.txt' which contains the extracted data as described in Points 1-4 of the Assignment
+3. A data file called 'dataSet.txt' which contains the cleaned data as described in Points 1-4 of the Assignment
 4. A file called 'CodeBook.md' that describes the variables, the data, and the work performed to clean up the data
 5. A file called 'ReadMe.md' that explains the assignment submission and how the script works.

 ---

-## run_Analysis.R Description
+## Description of Script

-The script performs the following tasks in sequential order:
+The script 'run_Analysis.R' performs the following tasks in sequential order:

 1. Check if data files exist in current working directory.
 If the data files do no exist, download and unzip all the files to the working directory
 2. Read the following data into R (if data frames already exist in global environment, do not read them again):